Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 changing your `CollisionLayerSettings`.

 You can also use `PhysicsDebug.LogBucketCountsForLayer()` to get a console log with statistics about the collision layer.
 This is also a Fluent API.
+The log will show the element counts for each bucket.
+If all elements are in one or two buckets, some operations may use fewer threads than are available to the system.

 ## Using Collision Layers